 It’s by far one of the most famous drives in the USA, and a classic American road trip that should be on everyone’s bucket list.
 It’s what California dreams are made of!

 I feel so lucky to live in California and be able to drive portions of the Pacific Coast Highway whenever I please!
-On a typical weekend you’ll find us hopping in the car driving down (or up!) the coast, sometimes to Mendocino, other times a quick day trip to Santa Cruz, and more recently all the way down to OC’s Huntington Beach.
+On a typical weekend you’ll find us hopping in the car driving down (or up!) the coast, sometimes to Mendocino, other times a quick day trip to Santa Cruz, and more recently all the way down to OC’s Huntington Beach and San Clemente.

 California is absolutely stunning, and after making these Pacific Coast Highway stops, you’ll quickly understand my obsession with the state.
 And I can guarantee you’ll be just as enamored – it’s hard not to!